coveo-labs/zapier/README.md

 ACCESS_TOKEN = <coveo-source-api-key>
 ```
 These values will allow you to test to the specified source in the desired organization anytime locally.
 Within the `test/creates` file, you can replace the
-contents of the `bundle.inputData` with whatever you wish, as long as the required input fields are there.
-The `test/authentication` file shouldn't need anything
-changed unless you desire.
+contents of the `bundle.inputData` with whatever you wish, as long as the required input fields are there (the required fields are in push.js/delete.js in the creates folder).
+The `test/authentication` file shouldn't need anything changed unless you desire.
+Lastly, the `test/orgChoices` file shouldn't need anything changed unless you desire.

 This gives access to your source in your organization.
 Now, you can begin to test with any values you put into the `inputData` fields with the `zapier test` command.
 You should replace all of the `inputData` fields, since the ones in the repo will most likely not work anymore.